muselab-d2x/Oh-Snap/README.md

 * [![Production Release](https://github.com/muselab-d2x/Oh-Snap/actions/workflows/release.yml/badge.svg)](https://github.com/muselab-d2x/Oh-Snap/actions/workflows/release.yml)

 # Important Note
 The `request-login-url.yml` workflow requires the `SFDX_AUTH_URL` environment variable to be set.
 Ensure that this variable is correctly configured in your GitHub repository secrets to avoid any issues during the login URL generation process.
+Additionally, the Slack API token used in the workflow must have the `chat:write:bot` scope to successfully send messages.